tanvii-18/Node.js/mongoDB/product_API/README.md

 🛒 Express + MongoDB Product Filter API

-This project is a backend REST API built using Node.js, Express, MongoDB, and Mongoose.
+A backend REST API built using Node.js, Express, MongoDB, and Mongoose.
-The main goal is to demonstrate how to fetch and filter product data using different query parameters like search, category, price range, rating, sorting, and pagination.
+This project focuses on real-world backend concepts like filtering, searching, sorting, and pagination using query parameters.

-The API is designed for learning and practical purposes, focusing on real-world backend concepts such as dynamic queries, pagination logic, and proper error handling.
-No frontend is included.
+It’s designed purely for learning and practical understanding.
+No frontend involved.

 🚀 Features